PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 For some parts of your application (for example, frontends) you may want to expose a Service onto an external IP address, that's outside of your cluster.

-Kubernetes `ServiceTypes` allow you to specify what kind of Service you want.
+PlaidCloud `ServiceTypes` allow you to specify what kind of Service you want.
 The default is `ClusterIP`.

 `Type` values and their behaviors are: